How to Make the Most of Your Commute: (Especially If You’re an Auxiliar in Spain)

 Try this: No mindless scrolling for the first 10-15 minutes of your commute.
 That’s it, just a small window of intention before autopilot kicks in.
 Because how you start your commute usually sets the tone for your entire morning.

-Also, one last commuting tip: always bring a portable charger because the last thing you want is a dead phone and nothing to keep you entertained or productive on the way.
-And if you’re trying to save data, a little hack I swear by is downloading everything ahead of time.
+• And if you’re trying to save data, a little hack I swear by is downloading everything ahead of time.
 Articles, newsletters, YouTube videos, podcasts, whatever you know you’ll want to get into during your commute.
 Do it while you’re on Wi-Fi so you’re not burning through your data on the train.
 I know it sounds like extra effort for something so small, but honestly, it makes the whole commute smoother.
-Less stress, more flow, and you actually get to use that time instead of just scrolling and hoping something loads.

 Commuting doesn’t have to feel like wasted time or something you survive every day.
 It can become a rhythm or a quiet space where your life slowly comes together in motion.
 You don’t need to be productive every second.
 You just need a little more intention than autopilot.
 And honestly, who knows what could happen or what could blossom from your “train thoughts.”